 Adrienne Fontes, Fitness Teacher, began working at Bridgeview Montessori School in the fall of 2008.
 She is elementary certified in Massachusetts and spent 7 years teaching ESL to fourth and fifth grade students in Dallas, TX.
 She has also worked with PreK through second grade in the Wareham Public Schools.
 Adrienne has been the lead Learn-to-Swim instructor for the Cape Cod Swim Club since 2003.

 Suzanne Lawson, Assistant Head of School / Director of Admissions, joined the faculty at Bridgeview Montessori in 2008 after spending several years raising her two children.
 Prior to that time, Suzanne had spent many years in teaching, curriculum development, and faculty development in independent boarding and day schools, most recently at the Shady Hill School in Cambridge.
 She is very familiar with Montessori education, having been a Montessori student herself from age 3 through the 5th grade at the Whitby School in Greenwich Connecticut.
+Her children also attended Bridgeview Montessori, each for 7 years.
+With their strong Montessori foundation, her children are both thriving in Vermont colleges (Middlebury and UVM).
 Suzanne holds a B.A. in English from Northwestern University as well as a M.A. in teaching English from Columbia University Teachers College.
-Suzanne is the Kindergarten Librarian and also manages our marketing and outreach.
+She is also the Kindergarten Librarian and also manages our marketing and outreach.

 Jennifer Martin, Children's House Teacher, joined the faculty at Bridgeview Montessori in 2000.
 In 2005, she left the classroom to start her family.
 However, even during her time away, she kept Bridgeview close by serving as an After Care Teacher, a Board of Trustees member, and a parent.
 Jennifer rejoined our faculty as a Children's House classroom teacher in 2015.
 She is a Special Education graduate of the University of Hartford and holds a Master's degree in Early Childhood Education with a Montessori concentration from Endicott College.
 She is a Massachusetts certified teacher in special education from pre-K to grade 9 and is fully trained and certified in early childhood education by the American Montessori Society.
 Jennifer holds her Director II license from the Massachusetts Department of Early Education and Care.